-- 11.1.5 If the termination of employment was due to the retirement of the Employee on or after the age of sixty-two (62) with five (5) or more years of service, then the vested rights under the Option will continue and expire on the date that is ten (10) years after the date of grant of the Option. - 11.2 Forfeiture of Non-Employee Director and Outsider Options.
-If a non-Employee Director with the Company terminates by reason of death or disability, then the vested rights under any Non-Qualified Option issued to such Director shall expire at the earlier of the expiration date stated in the Option Grant or one (1) year after the effective date of such termination.
+- 11.1.5 If the termination of employment was due to the retirement of the Employee on or after the age of sixty-two (62) with five (5) or more years of service, then the vested rights under the Option will continue and expire on the date that is ten (10) years after the date of grant of the Option. - Employee Director with the Company terminates by reason of death or disability, then the vested rights under any Non-Qualified Option issued to such Director shall expire at the earlier of the expiration date stated in the Option Grant or one (1) year after the effective date of such termination.
 If a non-Employee Director's relationship with the Company terminates by reason of the breach by the non-Employee Director of any of such Director's obligations to the Company or its shareholders, then all outstanding Non-Qualified Options held by such Director shall automatically be canceled.
 Termination of a non-Employee Director's relationship with the